 Beltany Stone Circle

-Just south of Raphoe lies the Beltany stone circle one of finest examples of a stone circle in Ireland today.
+Just south of Raphoe lies the Beltany stone circle one of the finest examples of a stone circle in Ireland today.

 Its name comes from the spring festival of Beltane which is associated with the lighting of fires on hilltops and a rekindling of the sun, marking the beginning of summer.